Are you looking for the ultimate 4 days in Paris itinerary?

 The inside of the church is unique, but the view is easily the best part!
 You will be able to see all of Paris in one panoramic view.

-Book A Tour Here: Sacré-Coeur and Montmartre Tour with Expert Guide
+Book Here: Montmartre Highlights Walking Tour with a Local Guide

 Where To Stay In Montmartre: